An official website of the State of Oregon

 OPAL-A is available to any medical or social service provider seeking professional consultation about an individual’s psychiatric treatment issues or prescriptions.
 Providers can register for the service on the OPAL-A website.

-When providers call OPAL-A, 98% get an immediate consultation and 78% of their patients maintain treatment with their primary care physician.
+When providers call OPAL-A, 98% get an immediate consultation.
+78% of their patients maintain treatment with their primary care physician.

 OPAL-K keeps children and youth in their communities, with their current providers, while receiving optimal care.
 Most children and youth continue their care with their primary care provider while receiving psychiatric treatment, which is one of the essential objectives of the OPAL programs.